RosettaCommons/documentation/rosetta_basics/scoring/AACompositionEnergy.md

 # This penalty definition block specifies that, for aromatics, there will be a 100-point penalty for
 # having ANY fewer or ANY more than the desired number of aromatic residues.

+# Note that this is a slightly artificial case for demonstration purposes.
+Generally, when designing,
+# one wants quadratically-ramping penalties as one deviates from the desired amino acid composition.
+# Quadratically-ramping penalties help to guide the packer to the desired amino acid composition.
+Constant
+# penalties of zero are usually used at most on one side or the other if one wants to indicate that one
+# wants at most or at least a certain number or fraction to be a particular amino acid.

 PENALTY_DEFINITION

 # Define residue types to control